justmyfreak/justmyfreak.github.io/_posts/2015-05-20-playing-with-koajs.md

 # Next learning resources

-For the next lesson, we will be creating REST API using Koa.
+For the next lesson, we will be creating Koa boilerplate to make development process easier.
 Stay tune :)